-#4 Lead Shot Explained
+#4 Lead Shot Ammo: #4 Lead Shot Explained

-Typically, your average gun owner will load their home defense shotgun with buckshot.
-00 Buck seems to be the most commonly talked about but it can depend on tradition, what you’ve been taught and your personal feelings on the matter.
-Some will put the first shell in their shotgun using something like the #4 shot to be used first followed by heavier loads later, such as #1 buck.
+Typically, your average gun owner will load their home-defense shotgun with buckshot.
+00 buck seems to be the most commonly used, but it can depend on tradition, what you’ve been taught and personal preference.
+Some load their shotgun first with something like the #4 shot size, followed by heavier loads such as #1 buck.
 The idea is that at close range, the #4 shot will pack a huge punch, while not blasting through multiple walls.

 Larger shot sizes are usually kept handy for when longer shots are needed.
 However, this is up to the shooter based on what's comfortable.
 One of the more recent uses of #4 shot in the home-defense arena is found in revolvers like the Taurus Judge, which can use #4 shot .410 ammo as an effective personal and home-defense cartridge.